Secret Chamber and Tunnel Discovered Under the Temple of the Moon at Teotihuacan Emulate the Underworld

 These discoveries demonstrate that the people of Teotihuacan followed the same tunnel pattern in their largest monuments.
 Experts say the finding is also important because it seems to verify the speculations that the ancient people of Teotihuacan were digging tunnels systematically under their monuments in order to emulate the underworld – a place where life, plants, and food were believed to be created.

 Researchers placed electrodes in the ground by the ancient temple so they could map the electrical current throughout the soil.
 Credit: Melitón Tapia/INAH

 The Fascinating Underworld of Caves and Tunnels in Teotihuacan

 Many people don’t know or realize the immense and peculiar underworld of caves and man-made tunnels that extends under much of the ancient site and for miles around.
 The existence of these tunnels has been known for centuries within archaeological circles, but not even the most recent research has been able to solve the mystery of their origin and purpose.
 Very much like at Giza, in Egypt, these tunnels are rumored to connect all the main pyramids by means of underground passageways, and perhaps even lead to the records of a lost civilization.

-Further Examination of the Newly Found Tunnel May Reveal Valuable Information
+Further Examination of the Chamber and Tunnel May Reveal Valuable Information

-Researchers are eager to examine the newly found tunnel soon and determine when it was built.
+Researchers are eager to continue their explorations of the tunnel and chamber to determine when they were built.
 One of their main motivations is the fact that when the tunnel under the Pyramid of the Sun was discovered back in the 1970s, archaeologists weren’t able to learn much about its history and culture as it had been previously looted.
-They now hope that the newfound tunnel can provide information about the Teotihuacan people that couldn’t be provided from the tunnel under the Pyramid of the Sun.
+They now hope that the new found features can provide information about the Teotihuacan people that couldn’t be provided from the tunnel under the Pyramid of the Sun.